 If you have the opportunity, and the funds, to see the icy world that is the Antarctic, it's worth it — especially since climate change and rising temperatures are having a dramatic impact on the world's most isolated continent.

-About the Author: Bennett Markus has worked throughout Michigan as a freelance writer and has been featured in such publications as the Grand Haven Tribune and the Detroit Free Press.
+About the Author: Bennett Slavsky has worked throughout Michigan as a freelance writer and has been featured in such publications as the Grand Haven Tribune and the Detroit Free Press.
 He has a background in sustainability and is now working on writing and digital marketing at Keteka.